TheIronRock95/terraform-azurerm-subnet_network_security_group_association/examples/subnet-network-security-group-association-example/README.md

-# Terraform module | AzureRM - Subnet
+# Terraform module | AzureRM - Subnet network security group association

-This Terraform module is designed to create a subnet for Azure.
+This Terraform module is designed to create a Subnet network security group association for Azure.

 ## Pre-requisites